geospace-code/nc4fortran/README.md

 * 1-D ..
 7-D

 Mismatched datatypes are coerced as per standard Fortran rules.
-For example, reading a float NetCDF variable into an integer Fortran variable:  42.3 => 42
+For example, reading a float NetCDF4 variable into an integer Fortran variable:  42.3 => 42

 Tested on systems with NetCDF4 including: